IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States must not assume that men's human rights are magically taken care of somehow.
 They must be proactive in identifying men's and boys' human rights issues and their obligations in response.

-International human rights treaty bodies have identified several 'necessary steps'.
+International human rights treaty bodies have identified several 'necessary steps', for example:

+- removal of obstacles
-> These steps include the **removal of obstacles** to the equal enjoyment of such rights, the **education of the population and of State officials in human rights**, and the **adjustment of domestic legislation** so as to give effect to the undertakings set forth in the Covenant.
+- education of the population and of State officials in human rights**, and the **adjustment of domestic legislation** so as to give effect to the undertakings set forth in the Covenant.
 The State party must not only adopt measures of protection, but also **positive measures** in all areas so as to achieve the effective and equal empowerment of women.
 States parties must **provide information** regarding the actual role of women in society so that the Committee may ascertain what measures, in addition to legislative provisions, have been or should be taken to give effect to these obligations, what progress has been made, what difficulties are encountered and what steps are being taken to overcome them.[^22]

 > States parties are responsible for ensuring the equal enjoyment of rights without any discrimination.
 Articles 2 and 3 mandate States parties to take all steps necessary, including the **prohibition of discrimination** on the ground of sex, to put an **end to discriminatory actions**, both in the public and the private sector, which impair the equal enjoyment of rights.[^23]